immunant/ibresolver/README.md

 # Supported architectures

-This plugin currently works on statically linked x86-64 binaries in user mode.
-It may also work with statically linked binaries for other architectures though none have been tested yet.
-Architectures with jump delay slots, like MIPS, and dynamically linked binaries are currently not expected to work.
+This plugin currently works on x86-64 binaries in user mode.
+It may also work in system mode and with binaries for other architectures though this hasn't been tested yet.
+Architectures with jump delay slots (e.g. MIPS, SPARC) and multithreaded programs are currently not expected to work.